Fractional Josephson effect versus fractional charge in superconducting-normal metal hybrid circuits: Finite counting field as weak measurement

 \subsection{SQUID detector for weak current measurement}

 The SQUID detector consists of two superconducting lines connected via two Josephson junctions (with Josephson energy $E_{J,\text{SQUID}}$) in parallel, see Fig.~\ref{fig:SQUID_detector_setup}.
 The weak measurement is then implemented by means of the following points. (i) The current from the main circuit produces a magnetic field that can interact with the SQUID.
 The interaction strength can be estimated based on Amp\`ere's law, see, e.g., Ref.~\cite{Riwar_2021}. (ii) If we send a signal from one end of the detector it will be reflected and transmitted at the SQUID. (iii) The reflection and transmission coefficients are sensitive to the flux enclosed by the SQUID and therefore depend on the current from the quantum dot.

-As we will develop now, a subsequent evaluation of the scattered state will provide us with classical information about the current without completely suppressing it.
+As we will develop now, a subsequent evaluation of the scattered state will provide us with classical information about the supercurrent without completely suppressing it.
 In particular, we will show that the measurement is weak because of a highly reflective nature of the SQUID (i.e., full reflection is the default event, without obtaining any information about the current), and continuous in the sense that there is a repeated initiation of incoming waves after a given time interval, the inverse of which represents the detection frequency.

 In order to describe the scattering problem, let us start by writing down the Hamiltonian for the SQUID detector.
 Overall it is composed of three parts, $H_{\text{SQUID}} =H_{L}+H_{R}+V$ describing the left (right) conductor line $H_L$ ($H_R$) and the SQUID part connecting the two, $V$.
 Each of these subparts can be written as